-The Remuneration Committee presents its report for the year ended 31 December 2022 which is presented in two parts.
+The Remuneration Committee presents its report for the year ended 31 December 2023 which is presented in two parts.

 The first part is the annual remuneration report which details remuneration awarded to Directors and Non-Executive Directors during the year.
 The shareholders will be asked to approve the annual remuneration report as an ordinary resolution (as in previous years) at the Annual General Meeting.
-Details in relation to voting at last year's AGM in relation to approval of the remuneration report, the remuneration policy of the Company, (which is voted on tri-annually - was voted on in 2021) are detailed on pages 35 to 38.
+Details in relation to voting at last years AGM in relation to approval of the remuneration report, the remuneration policy of the Company, (which is voted on tri-annually - was voted on in 2021) are detailed from pages 33 to 37, and will be voted on in 2024.